All companies

 What makes this different: Most PaaS competitors (Netlify, Cloudflare Pages) bundle infrastructure into seat fees or meter on 2–4 dimensions.
 Vercel exposes 8 dimensions, which gives precise alignment to infra costs but creates real bill-prediction difficulty for users.

-See the three-plan grid at the top of this page for the core platform tiers. v0 is a separately-billed product — see the v0 sub-section under Pricing by product for its own plan grid.
+See the three-plan grid at the top of this page for the core platform tiers. v0 is a separately-billed product — see the v0 sub-section under Pricing by product for its own plan grid, and the Vercel Agent sub-section for the new token-metered AI assistant.

 Pricing by product